ayushsaraf684/data-analytics-portfolio/case_study/loyalty_juggernaut_loyalty_prog_case_study/README.md

 ## Closing thoughts

 I went into this thinking loyalty programs were a fairly simple concept, points in, points out, tiers as a reward ladder.
 I came out the other side realizing there's a lot more tension underneath that surface, between rewarding customers and managing the liability those rewards create, between making a tier feel exclusive and that tier actually behaving any differently from the one below it.

 This was a simulation, built with a fictional company and a generated dataset, but the process behind it, the cleaning, the reasoning, the feature building, the querying, was as real as I could make it.
 If I got something wrong along the way, I'd genuinely like to know, that's most of the reason I built this in the first place.

+** P.S. :- The SQL codes are a little dirty.
+I lost a major chunk of them while working on this project, so I had to rewrite them from the best of my memory.**
+** P.P.S. :- I loved the name, initially thought of keeping something cool like AyushKart or Little Grain, but this one is fire!!!.**

 ---